 Respiratory therapists are healthcare professionals who contribute to the diagnosis and management of cardiorespiratory disorders, providing such services as cardiopulmonary resuscitation, ventilator management, oxygen and aerosol therapy, patient assessment and evaluation, and diagnostic services including pulmonary function testing.
 Most respiratory therapists work in hospitals, neonatal nurseries, operating rooms, intensive care units, general wards, pulmonary function labs, and emergency departments.
 Respiratory therapists may also work in community settings such as homecare, asthma clinics, research, and medical equipment sales and service.
 Respiratory therapists require good judgement, excellent interpersonal skills, and the ability to maintain their composure in critical medical situations.

 Respiratory Therapy (RT) is a challenging comprehensive three-year program featuring two years of classroom, laboratory, clinical simulation, and clinical practicum exposure followed by one year of clinical education in an affiliated clinical site.
 Program topics include anatomy and physiology, microbiology, applied sciences, pharmacology, pathophysiology, mechanical ventilation, cardiopulmonary diagnostics, and neonatal respiratory care.
 Clinical application courses in years 1 and 2 utilize simulation and clinical site visits to facilitate theory integration and transition to the third and final year.
-The clinical phase will consist of 37 weeks of training conducted at approved training facilities within the provincial Regional Health Authorities.
+The clinical phase consists of 37-weeks of training conducted at approved facilities within Newfoundland and Labrador.
 The RT program develops the technical skills and professional behaviours required for graduates to work competently as an integral member of the health care team.

 Furthermore, program graduates will be well-positioned to challenge the national competency examination as directed through the Canadian Board for Respiratory Care.
 After completing this exam, they will be eligible to register with the Newfoundland and Labrador Council of Health Professionals.